 Take a look at more wine cork hacks that will blow your mind.

 17. Clean wiper blades with rubbing alcohol to prevent smears on your windshield.

 Use a cotton ball or cloth soaked in rubbing alcohol to wipe your car’s blades.
 This will help remove any dirt or debris so they can clean your windshield properly, making it safer in the rain or snow.

 18. Create nail art with strips of newspaper and rubbing alcohol.

-Paint your nails with a clear base coat or a light shade of nail polish, and allow to completely dry.
+Paint your nails with a clear base coat or a light shade of nail polish, and allow them to completely dry.
 When your nails are completely dry, dip each finger into rubbing alcohol.

 Then, evenly press a newspaper strip onto each nail, being careful not to shift the nail in order to avoid smudges.
 When you peel the newspaper strip off, you’ll see newsprint ink overlaid on your nail polish.